Health Improvement Practitioner

 Ko te tūranga mahi | About the role

-· Delivering brief evidence-based psychological interventions
+Brief evidence-based psychological interventions

-· Facilitating evidence-based group programmes to promote health and wellbeing
+Facilitate evidence-based group programmes to promote health and wellbeing

-· Working alongside GPs and multidisciplinary primary care teams
+Work alongside GPs and multidisciplinary primary care teams

-· Supporting awareness and early intervention for mental health and addiction
+Support awareness and early intervention for mental health and addiction

 You’ll ideally have:

-· A qualification that enables you to provide therapeutic support
+A qualification that enables you to provide therapeutic support

-· Registration that enables and endorses practice in mental health and addictions
+Registration that enables and endorses practice in mental health and addictions

-· Clinical experience working with clients
+Clinical experience working with clients

-· A strong understanding of evidence-based therapeutic models, particularly brief interventions
+A strong understanding of evidence-based therapeutic models, particularly brief interventions

-· Proficiency in the Behavioural Health Consultancy (BHC) model.
+Proficiency in the Behavioural Health Consultancy (BHC) model.

-· A creative, solutions-focused approach and passion for talking therapies
+A creative, solutions-focused approach and passion for talking therapies

-· The ability to work independently while being an integral part of a primary health care team
+The ability to work independently while being an integral part of a primary health care team

-· Confidence and capability in working with Māori and Pacific populations
+Confidence and capability in working with Māori and Pacific populations

 But the thing that will really stand out is your love for the work, and the people.
 The Rūnanga is a diverse and inclusive organisation positioned to understand and serve our communities.
-So you’ll be ready to give your best in the service of others, in areas that matter.
+So, you’ll be ready to give your best in the service of others, in areas that matter.

-And in return for your hard work, we can offer you:
+we can offer you:

-· Work / Life Balance;
+Work / Life Balance;

-· Commitment to professional development;
+Commitment to professional development;

 Ready to apply?

-To apply for this role, please click ‘Apply’ below or visit https://tuora.org.nz, select Careers, and click ‘Apply’ at the bottom of the role advertisement.
-Please note that applications will not be accepted via email, and applicants must have the legal right to work in New Zealand.
+To apply for this role, please click ‘Apply’ below or visit https://www.ngatitoa.iwi.nz/vacancies.
+Please note applications will not be accepted via email, and applicants must have the legal right to work in Aotearoa | New Zealand.